 Spend the morning fishing off the east coast of Highbourne Cay, followed by an afternoon of diving and snorkeling.
 Directly off Highbourne Cay is a drop off that faces the Exuma Sound – a vertical, 72-foot (22m) coral wall that is populated by all manner of sea life.
 Jump in for a last swim in the blue Bahamian waters before returning to Nassau for disembarkation.

 Scattered across some 100,000 square miles, the islands and cays of The Bahamas provide endless cruising possibilities.
 The shallow waters are home to more than 30 diving destinations, unspoiled reefs, shallow fishing waters and fantastic beaches.
-From visiting friends and exploring the inland sights to fishing from the comfort of your yacht and taking in the Hollywood-worthy locations – in The Bahamas you’ll truly be spoiled for choice.
+From visiting friends and exploring the inland sights to fishing from the comfort of your yacht and taking in the Hollywood-worthy locations – a private yacht charter in the Bahamas means you’ll truly be spoiled for choice.
 The Exuma Islands are the most popular cruising area in the archipelago, but don’t let the moniker “popular” make you think they are crowded as they are anything but.
 Comprising 365 islands, islets and cays with anchorages anything from an hour to seven hours apart, there is plenty of space to find privacy, even during the peak cruising season – so where you go really depends on how many islands you want to visit.

 Being located so close to Florida and the shipping channels, the islands have history and culture aplenty, with each one enjoying a distinct personality and appeal all of its own.
 On the larger islands, you’ll find quaint restaurants and bars, golf courses, and boutiques.
 While the smaller isles being remote and unspoiled, offer luxuries that money can’t buy.
 Sampling a bit of both worlds is the ideal combination.

-Start your journey by boarding your yacht in the vibrant capital Nassau and cruise towards the Exumas to the south.
+Start your journey in the Bahamas by boarding your private yacht in the vibrant capital Nassau and cruise towards the Exumas to the south.
 Glide from idyll to idyll as you relax on board.

 - Tides permitting, swim and snorkel through the waters of Thunderball Grotto